Silex, Missouri

 Silex is a 4th-class city in Lincoln County, Missouri, United States.
-The population was 280 at the 2010 census.
+The population was 24 at the 2020 census, According to 2023 census estimates, the city is estimated to have a population of 264.

 History

 Silex had its start in the 1880s when the railroad known as the Northern Hannibal Railway was extended to the town for the purpose of transportation.
 A post office called Silex has been in operation since 1882.
 The community was named after the main cash crop production of silicon sand.
 The Silex original township was located approximately a quarter mile north of the current old town portion now.
 The original town was located next to the Hannibal Railroad, and many of the town's inhabitants worked in the silicon mine.
 As many settlers and farmers moved to the area for work and settling, the town started to grow.
 The town relocated to what is now called the old town portion of Silex due to space issues.
 The town had shut down the production of silicon sand due to imperfections in the sand, and most of the settlers stayed and began to farm.
 The town became a center point for shopping, trade, social events and festivals that brought many from afar.
 Some of the town's rich history of farming and mining is standing today.
 One building that is still standing on MO Hwy E also known as Main Street has the engraved carving of 1908 when the building had been built.
-Amother is the Duncan Mansion located on top on the bluff looking over the city.
+Another is the Duncan Mansion located on top on the bluff looking over the city.
 There are few buildings standing in the old town portion of Silex due to flooding.
 The town has sustained several floods that devastated the townspeople due to flash flooding.
 The town is surrounded by local waterways, creeks, and a river.

 The town has recently annexed a portion of Missouri Highway E towards 61 to Mo RA and plans to grow the town, while keeping a small-town feel.
 The city's administrator and Chief of Police William Barnes II gave the town its first city logo and slogan in early 2016.
 The City of Silex's slogan is "A rural City Moving Forward".